GavraMG/First-Hackathon-Project/README.md

 - **JavaScript:** To enhance front-end interactivity.
 - **HTML5/CSS3:** For structuring and styling the web interface.
 - **Google Calendar API:** To integrate with Google services.
+- **Gemini AI: ** Used to read couse outline and output the data to the calendar.
 - **Figma:** For designing the UI layout and visual themes.

 <br/>